mikeqfu/pydriosm/docs/source/quick-start.rst

 For more details, also check out the methods :meth:`SHPReadParse.merge_shps()<pydriosm.reader.SHPReadParse.merge_shps>` and :meth:`SHPReadParse.merge_layer_shps()<pydriosm.reader.SHPReadParse.merge_layer_shps>`.

-.. _tutorial-ios-examples:
+.. _quickstart-ios-examples:

 Import data into / fetch data from a PostgreSQL server
 ======================================================

-After downloading and reading the OSM data, `pydriosm`_ further provides a practical solution - the module :mod:`pydriosm.ios` - to managing the storage I/O of the data through database.
+After downloading and reading the OSM data, `pydriosm <https://pypi.org/project/pydriosm/>`_ further provides a practical solution - the module :mod:`pydriosm.ios` - to managing the storage I/O of the data through database.
 Specifically, the class :class:`~pydriosm.ios.PostgresOSM`, which inherits from `pyhelpers.dbms.PostgreSQL`_, can assist us with importing the OSM data into, and retrieving it from, a `PostgreSQL`_ server.

 .. _`pyhelpers.dbms.PostgreSQL`: https://pyhelpers.readthedocs.io/en/latest/_generated/pyhelpers.dbms.PostgreSQL.html
 .. _`PostgreSQL`: https://www.postgresql.org/

-.. _tutorial-ios-connect-database:
+.. _quickstart-ios-connect-database:

 To establish a connection with a PostgreSQL server, we need to specify the host address, port, username, password and a database name of the server.
 For example, let's connect/create to a database named ``'osmdb_test'`` in a local PostgreSQL server (as is installed with the default configuration):

 .. code-block:: python